 Jehovah's Witnesses are a closed community.
 They see themselves as the only true religion and do everything to keep the image of a clean organization where, according to high moral standards, the world is maintained.
 Negative information about the organization is seen as attacks by "the devil" or "defamation on Jehovah's name."

 Within the organization of Jehovah's Witnesses, sexual abuse is initially seen as a sin.
 That is why church members are expected to report sexual abuse to the elders.

 The organization does not see it as its task to report a perpetrator of sexual abuse to the authorities.
 Following the investigation by the Royal Commission in Australia (and subsequent recommendations), the organization has made a minor change, so that elders now have to inform the victim and his parents that they have the right to report the case to world authorities.
 However, they place the responsibility for reporting to the victim and / or the parents.
 The tone in which these are informed by the elders, in combination with the beliefs, can be of essential importance to their final decision.

 The two-witness rule

 The organization focuses entirely on the Bible in its policy.
-She believes that the guidelines they find in it are applicable at all times.
-The two-statement rule is based on the text in Deuteronomy 19: 15 and Mattheus 18: 16.
-This means that only when there are two or three witnesses to an offense, the act can be seen as proven and the accused can be punished.
+She believes that the guidelines they find there are applicable at all times.
+The two-witness rule is based on the text at Deuteronomy 19:15 and Matthew 18:16.
+This means that only when there are two or three witnesses to an offense can the act be considered proven and the accused punished.
 Because there are rarely witnesses to sexual abuse, it is usually the victim's word against that of the perpetrator.
 The two-witness rule therefore works in favor of the latter.

 Within the organization of Jehovah's Witnesses, only the Governing Body has the authority to explain Bible texts and change policies.
 Hopefully they will see that the two-witness rule is not applicable in case of sexual abuse and to change their policy.